stem cell therapy alzheimers dementia

 4 Types of Dementia

 Disease symptoms are often very similar, which is why there is often trouble determining which type of dementia a patient might have.
-To make matters more complicated, some patients experience multiple types of overlapping symptoms and therefore, get diagnosed with “mixed dementia.”
+To make matters more complicated, some patients experience multiple types of overlapping symptoms and, therefore, get diagnosed with “mixed dementia.”
 There are also cases of familial Dementia; however, the odds are very low ( less than 5% of all cases), and genetic testing can be done to confirm or deny hereditary involvement.
 The four most common forms of dementia are:

-1. Alzheimer’s Disease generally occurs after a rapid buildup of tau tangles or amyloid plaque proteins (tau protein) & β amyloid plaque in the brain – amyloid cascade hypothesis.
+1. Alzheimer’s Disease generally occurs after a rapid buildup of tau tangles or amyloid plaque proteins (tau protein) & β amyloid plaque in the brain – the amyloid cascade hypothesis.

 3. Frontotemporal – occurs when the temporal or frontal lobes of the human brain shrink or get damaged.